Ikodio-Corp/bug-bounty/REVOLUTIONARY_IDEAS.md

 ---

-## ğŸ›¡ï¸ COMPETITIVE MOATS
+## ğŸ›¡ COMPETITIVE MOATS

 ### **1. Network Effects**
 ```
-More hunters â†’ More bugs found
+More hunters †’ More bugs found
-           â†’ More data
+           †’ More data
-           â†’ Better AI
+           †’ Better AI
-           â†’ More hunters
+           †’ More hunters
 (Flywheel effect!)
 ```